-Hong Kong leader says economy taking a hit from protests
+Protests squeezing Hong Kong economy, tourism, leader says

-HONG KONG (AP) — Hong Kong’s economy is taking a beating from months of increasingly violent protests, the city’s embattled leader Carrie Lam said Tuesday.
+HONG KONG (AP) — Hong Kong’s economy is languishing after months of increasingly violent protests, the city’s embattled leader Carrie Lam said Tuesday.

 Lam, addressing reporters after a long weekend of more turmoil, said tourism arrivals were down by half and that hotels and retailers were suffering.

-Hong Kong’s third quarter economic data will definitely be “very bad”, Lam said.
+Hong Kong’s third quarter economic data will definitely be “very bad”, said Lam, the semi-autonomous territory’s Beijing-backed chief executive said.

 Lam said she did not have the data with her.
-But empty streets and tourist attractions are evidence of the fallout from the massive protests that began over proposed legislation that could have led to Hong Kong residents facing trial in mainland Chinese courts.
-Lam eventually dropped the legislation.
+But empty streets and tourist attractions are evidence of the fallout from the protests that began in June over a now-shelved extradition bill that would have allowed some criminal suspects to be sent to mainland China for trial.

 Initially, the protests caused little damage and were confined to an area near Hong Kong government offices.
 But they’ve since spread to many parts of the former British colony, which enjoys freedoms guaranteed to the semi-autonomous region of about 7 million people when Beijing took control in 1997.

-The demonstrations have become increasingly violent, with protesters targeting shops and banks.
+The demonstrations have gradually escalated into a broader anti-government movement that has grown increasingly violent, with protesters targeting shops and banks.

 The city’s airport has been periodically besieged by protesters, and some train and subway lines and shopping malls have suffered significant disruptions from the demonstrations.

+Lam warned that the Chinese military might intervene if need be but said she hoped to revolve the unrest at the local level.

-So far, Hong Kong’s stock exchange has kept steady.
-The benchmark Hang Seng index gained 0.5% on Tuesday.
+So far, Hong Kong’s stock exchange has kept steady, and the benchmark Hang Seng index gained 0.5% on Tuesday.
 Prices have been supported by ample demand since shares listed in Hong Kong are perceived as being relatively cheap, says veteran investment manager Francis Lun.

 The city’s monetary regulators say Hong Kong has ample reserves to weather bouts of hard times.